EndPointCorp/end-point-blog/2021/08/kubernetes.md

 > Don't worry too much about replica sets right now, as we seldom interact with them directly.
 Suffice it to say, replica sets are objects that deployments rely on to make sure that the number of specified replica pods is maintained.
 As always, there's more info in [the official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).

-Scroll down a little bit more and you'll find the "Deployments" and "Pods" sections, which contain the inforamtion that we've already seen via `kubectl` before.
+Scroll down a little bit more and you'll find the "Deployments" and "Pods" sections, which contain the information that we've already seen via `kubectl` before.

 ![Dashboard home: deployments and pods](kubernetes/dashboard-home-deployments-and-pods.png)